 Moving from Gippsland to Sydney after finishing school, Alex completed a Bachelor of Music (Performance) with First Class Honours at the Sydney Conservatorium.
 In 2016, he relocated to Melbourne to study with Timothy Young at the Australian National Academy of Music (ANAM), where he completed three years of the Professional Performance Program.
 Aside from Timothy, mentors include Dr Paul Rickard-Ford and Judy Hall OAM.

-Alex is currently based in Stuttgart, Germany, where he is studying in the class of Nicolas Hodges.
+Alex is currently based in Stuttgart, Germany, where he is being mentored by Nicolas Hodges.

 Alexander Waite is assisted by the Australian Government through the Australia Council, its arts funding and advisory body.

 Alex also gratefully acknowledges the support of the Ian Potter Cultural Trust.